 The legal battle between Gurkha and Davidoff highlights the complexities of trademark rights within the cigar industry.
 As the case progresses, it will provide further insights into the intricacies of intellectual property and brand identity in the luxury cigar market.
 The outcome could set a precedent for how cigar companies navigate the delicate balance between creative branding and legal boundaries.

-156. Top Podcast Moments of 2025, Ringing in 2026 | The Cigar Guys Podcast – The Cigar Guys Podcast
+168. What to Expect at PCA 2026 – William Marante Joins Us | The Cigar Guys Podcast – The Cigar Guys Podcast

-- 155. Mike Szczepankiewicz on 2025 Wins, Cigars & Podcasting | The Cigar Guys Podcast
+- 167. Joe Perkins on Sans Pareil Cigars & His Career Journey | The Cigar Guys Podcast